 In the time where Mikah's team waited with the others, Fesic again asked where they would be going so he could start looking for cargo to carry?
 Mikah sighed, because they had yet to decide that.
 When the crew had last discussed their route, they'd seen that every system they could visit would be expensive to refuel in.
 Wypoc prime was a hell-world where any water(or the hydrogen cracked from it) would have been cooked out of the acids and toxins of the world's insidious atmosphere.
 So, fuel there would cost huge amounts.

 While the Rech system was a green world where fuel "should be cheap", the world required ships and flight crews to be cyclone-rated before they could land.
 That meant they couldn't land there and that would force fuel prices up.
 Both systems had gas giants and Terin had made a study of those.
 He'd learned that one of the Wypoc system's gas giants was just within a week's flight from the mainworld in normal space.
-So, they emerge near the gas giant, spend two days scooping and purifying fuel and then spend the next six days cruising to the mainworld.
+So, they could emerge near the gas giant, spend two days scooping and purifying fuel and then spend the next six days cruising to the mainworld.

 Terin said that would save the crew from spending a week in the Rech system and having to top off their jump tanks in the Dinomn system after leaving Wypoc.
 Terin did tell the crew they'd still have to "top up" their power plant fuel while on Wypoc.
 After they scooped fuel, they'd spend six days getting to Wypoc in addition to any days they spent with the ship powered up on-world.
 They'd need to spend another week in jump, so they'd have less than two weeks of fuel remaining to run life support and the ship's systems until they reached Dinomn.
 And they had to go there before jumping to the Ghandi system if they wanted to get to the Sonthert system.